aliyun/aliyun-tablestore-nodejs-sdk/README-EN.md

 ## About
  - This NodeJs SDK is a client library for the [Alibaba Cloud Tablestore Service](http://www.aliyun.com/product/ots/) API.
  - Alibaba Cloud Tablestore is a NoSQL database service built on Alibaba Cloud’s Apsara distributed operating system that can store and access large volumes of structured data in real time.

-## Version
- - Current Version: 5.0.6

 ## Version Feature Updates
+- Version: 5.2.0
+    - Added Support for SQL
+    - Added Support for Search Agg and GroupBy
+    - Added Support for Search ColumnReturnType RETURN_ALL_FROM_INDEX
+    - Added Support for Search Query Weight Parameter
+    - Added Support for ComputeSplits
+    - Added Support for ParallelScan
+    - Added Support for UpdateSearchIndex
+    - UpdateSearchIndex supports the return of measurement, TTL, createTime and other information
+    - CreateSearchIndex supports dynamic schema modification and TTL
+    - Added Support for Table allowUpdate Parameter
+    - Modified Retry Policy
+    - Carry RequestId in Error
+ - Version: 4.3.2
    - Bug fixed: Queries are now supported using the "Long" datatype
    - Added Support for SearchIndex
    - Added Support for GlobalIndex
    - Added Support for Atomic Addition
    - Added Support for Transactions
    - Added Support for ExistsQuery

 ## Installation